Skip to content

 After this Chapter you should be able to:

-• Describe some Nobel laureate’s explanations of the structure and functioning of stars, pulsars, and black holes.
+• Describe Nobel laureate’s explanations of the structure and functioning of stars, pulsars, and black holes.

 • Analyze Peebles’ Nobel Lecture How Physical Cosmology Grew in terms of the components of contextualization of learning.